Dante Tour Florence

 After a well-traveled childhood, Martino completed a Ph.D in philosophy at Cornell University.
 He then taught philosophy for a few years in the States before returning to Italy.
 Here, he teaches college courses in ethics, Italian culture, and history at various study-abroad programs.
 He has lectured at the British Institute in Florence on contemporary moral topics.
 Teaching rekindled his interest in Dante and "The Divine Comedy," as well as the controversy between Galileo's astronomy and the Church.
 Martino lives in the countryside with his wife and their too many dogs.

-Sally holds an MA in art history from Syracuse University with a focus on Italian Renaissance art.
-She originally moved to Florence in 2014 to finish her master's research and continues to live and work there, sharing her passion for her adoptive city’s fascinating history with visitors and lecturing about Italian art and culture for university field studies programs.
-She is especially interested in Florentine mannerist sculpture and Medici patronage, and has researched the effects of Renaissance literature and philosophy on the visual culture of the period.
+Sally holds an MA in art history from Syracuse University with a focus on Italian Renaissance art and is a current PhD student in Italian Studies at University of California Berkeley.
+She moved to Florence in 2014 to finish her master's research and continued to live and work there full-time until starting her PhD in 2021, sharing her passion for her adoptive city’s fascinating history with visitors and lecturing on Italian art and culture for university field studies programs.
+Now, she lives much of the year in Berkeley, CA, but often returns to Florence for research and for pleasure.
+Her interests include sixteenth-century Italian art and history and the intersections between Renaissance literature and visual culture and sixteenth and seventeenth-century art and architectural theory.